AgtOwad/Data-Analysis-Test---Excel-to-Python-Script/README.md

    - Bar chart of state populations, annotated for smallest and largest.

 ## Visualizations
-- **Correlation Matrix**: Shows relationships among population, income, sale price, and affordability.
+- **`Correlation Matrix Figure.png`**: Shows relationships among population, income, sale price, and affordability.
-- **Income vs. Sale Price Scatter**: Identifies the states with highest sale price and lowest income.
+- **`Median Household Income vs. Median Sale Price.png`**: Identifies the states with highest sale price and lowest income.
-- **Population Bar Chart**: Ranks states by population with annotations for top and bottom.
+- **`Population by State.png`**: Ranks states by population with annotations for top and bottom.

 ## Requirements
 - Python 3.x